-Lichen sclerosus is marked by white patches on the skin, which can be itchy or sore.
+Lichen sclerosus is marked by white patches on the skin, which can be itchy, burning, or sore.
 Symptoms may come and go over a period of several years.
-There is no cure, but treatments to manage symptoms are available.
+There is currently no cure, but treatments to manage symptoms are available.

 Men and women of all ages can have lichen sclerosus.
-But it is most common in women, especially those who have gone through menopause.
-Lichen sclerosus is thought to affect 1 in 1,000 women compared to 1 in 100,000 men.
+But it is more common in women, especially among those who have gone through menopause and young girls who have not gotten their first period yet.